-Looking for the best whiteboard and wondering what dry erase surface to choose?
-Look for a board that always performs at its best, cleans easily, and lasts the longest.
+Looking for the best whiteboard and wondering what dry erase material to choose?
+Look for a board surface that always performs at its best, cleans easily, and lasts the longest.

 Whiteboards have come a long way since their initial development in the 1960s.
 In their early years, the boards were difficult to clean, especially since dry erase markers had not yet been invented.

 Today, consumers have more options – and not only for the type of material used to make the boards.
 Boards can come with printed graphics and wording, with magnetic or non-magnetic surfaces, and with cork boards as part of the overall framed surface.

 There are clear choices when you want to make sure your presentations are always free of background staining, when you want cleaning to be easy, and when the lowest overall cost of use is important.

 Whiteboard material options include melamine, porcelain, glass, and proprietary surfaces such as that offered by EVERWhite that have optimal erasability.
 Which is the best?
 Here’s a look at each dry erase material surface type: